mietek/haskell-on-heroku-website/pages/tutorial/index.md

 In this step, Halcyon restores the tutorial app’s _install directory_ by extracting an archive downloaded from _public storage._

+All downloaded archives are cached in the Halcyon _cache directory,_ which is part of the Heroku [build cache](https://devcenter.heroku.com/articles/buildpack-api#caching).

 The correct archive to restore is determined by calculating a _source hash_ of the app’s _source directory._

 Make sure your app is running: